 Does hospice require me to have a DNR (Do Not Resuscitate) Order?

-No. However, we help you develop a Plan of Care that focuses on noninvasive relief of symptoms rather than curative care.
+No. However, we help you develop a Plan of Care that focuses on comfort rather than curative care.

 Does entering hospice mean there is no hope?